Sergei-Korneev/obsidian-local-images-plus/README.md

 The plugin searches for all external media links in your notes, downloads and saves them locally and adjusts the links in your notes to point to the local files.

-**This plugin is in development process, so your ideas and donations are very appreciated.**

 ## Installation